Hyapatia Lee: Writing

 Lee is an online columnist for High Times.
 In 1993, Lee co-wrote an autobiography comic book with Jay Allen Sanford, Carnal Comics: Hyapatia Lee, featuring her true life story illustrated by the Vampirella artist Louis Small Jr… She also took part in and appeared within the Carnal Comics title Triple-X Cinema: A Cartoon History, as well as co-starring with her friend Porsche Lynn in another issue of the adult comic book line.
 In 2000, Lee self-published an autobiography, The Secret Lives of Hyapatia Lee.
 In 2016, she authored a self-help book, Native Strength – The First Step on the Path to an Indomitable Life, the first in a series.

 Personal life

-Lee views Hyapatia as a particular personality that allowed her to perform.
-She met and married Bud Lee, with whom she bought land in rural southern Indiana, where she has lived since.
+Lee met and married Bud Lee, with whom she bought land in rural southern Indiana, where she has lived since.
 The couple had two children, whom she homeschooled at their Indiana home.
 In 1993, she retired from the industry and separated from Bud the same year.
 She has since remarried and had another child.
 Lee has referred to herself as a "Blessed Woman" of the Lost River Band of the Cherokees, an unrecognized Cherokee heritage group in Mitchell, Indiana.